GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 Recommendations:

+- When making a breaking change, take one of the two following approaches:
-- *If* the new library surface is delivered under a new Java package, either use a different Maven ID (different group ID or artifact ID) or bundle the old and new packages together in the under the original Maven ID.
+  - *If* the new library surface is delivered under a new Java package, either use a different Maven ID (different group ID or artifact ID) or bundle the old and new packages together under the original Maven ID.
   - *If* the breaking change is made in-place and the Java package is kept the same, use the same Maven ID (same group ID and same artifact ID).
-- There is a tradeoff: if an extremely large library (for example thousands of classes) breaks a single method, the cost of a package rename will be higher than dealing with the fallout of dealing with diamond dependency conflicts for that particular method.
-The larger the portion of a library that breaks between major versions, the higher the value is from renaming the Java package.
+  - There is a tradeoff between the two options above: if a library breaks the surface for a method that is not used in any consumers, there would be no diamond dependency conflicts due to the breakage, so a package rename would be a high-cost transition with no real benefit.
+Conversely, if a breaks the surface for a method that is used at every call site across libraries at multiple levels of the dependency graph, there would be a huge amount of diamond dependency conflicts if the package isn't renamed, so a package rename would be preferrable.
+Generally, the wider the usage of the features that need to break, the higher the value is from renaming the Java package.
 - Whether making breaking changes or making no breaking changes, don't publish the same classes under multiple Maven IDs.
 Or put another way: Once you have published under a particular Maven ID, you are stuck with it until you rename